No. 8 Squadron RAF: Post-War (1945–1971)

-On 15 May 1945 No. 8 Squadron was reformed by renumbering No. 200 Squadron at RAF Jessore in India.
-Consolidated Liberator VIs were flown.
+On 15 May 1945, No. 8 Squadron reformed by renumbering No. 200 Squadron at RAF Jessore in India, equipped with the Consolidated Liberator VI.
 The squadron again disbanded on 15 November 1945.

-The unit was reformed at Khormaksar on 1 September 1946 by renumbering No. 114 Squadron and the role of fighter bomber was adopted, initially with Mosquito FB.6 aircraft.
+The squadron was reformed at Khormaksar on 1 September 1946 by renumbering No. 114 Squadron and the role of fighter bomber was adopted, initially with the de Havilland Mosquito FB.6.
 These were replaced by the Hawker Tempest, and the Bristol Brigand.
-Jet equipment was received in 1953 with the De Havilland Vampire FB.9.
-Continued updating of equipment brought the De Havilland Venom FB.1 and FB.4 and the Hawker Hunter, flown from 1960 until 1967.
+These fighter was supported by the Anson C.19 and Auster AOP.6.
+The squadron's first jet aircraft were received in 1953 when it equipped with the de Havilland Vampire FB.9.
+Continued updating of equipment brought the de Havilland Venom FB.1 and FB.4 and the Hawker Hunter, flown from 1960 until 1971.
 The squadron disbanded on 21 December 1971.

 Shackletons and Sentries (1972–2021)

-The squadron reformed at RAF Kinloss on 1 January 1972 in the Airborne Early Warning (AEW) role using Avro Shackleton AEW.2s.
-It moved to RAF Lossiemouth on 14 August 1973, where it stayed until 1991 when it moved to RAF Waddington near Lincoln and re-equipped with Boeing E-3 Sentry.
+The squadron reformed at RAF Kinloss on 1 January 1972 in the Airborne Early Warning (AEW) role using the Avro Shackleton AEW.2.
+It moved to RAF Lossiemouth on 14 August 1973, where it stayed until 1991 when it moved to RAF Waddington near Lincoln and re-equipped with the Boeing E-3D Sentry.
+The first of seven Sentries was handed over to the RAF on 26 March 1991 and the last during May 1992.
 The squadron was deployed over the Balkans in the early 1990s; it also saw action over Iraq in 2009 and Afghanistan in 2010 and was then involved in Operation Ellamy in 2011 during the Libyan Civil War.

 In early 2015, No. 8 Squadron deployed with two Sentries to RAF Akrotiri, Cyprus, to participate in Operation Shader.

-Two Sentries (ZH101 and ZH103) deployed to RAF Akrotiri in late May/early June 2021 to support Carrier Strike Group 21 as it passed through the Mediterranean Sea.
-The E-3D's final operational sortie was carried out on 30 July, with ZH103 returning to Waddington on 2 August followed by ZH101 on 4 August.
-The Sentry AEW1s were officially retired by the RAF on 28 September 2021.
+Two Sentries deployed to RAF Akrotiri on Cyprus in late May and early June 2021 to support Carrier Strike Group 21 as it passed through the Mediterranean Sea.
+The E-3D's final operational sortie was carried out on 30 July, with the two aircraft returning to Waddington on 2 August and 4 August.
+The Sentry was officially retired by the RAF on 28 September 2021.

 Future

 It was announced in July 2019 that from the mid-2020s the squadron will be the first to operate the Boeing E-7 Wedgetail, the planned replacement for the RAF's E-3D Sentry fleet.

+As of May 2025, the first E-7 is expected to the delivered to the RAF by the end of 2025, with initial operational capability planned for 2026.